microsoft/pai/contrib/standard-dockers/README.md

 docker run -it openpai/standard:python_3.6-pytorch_1.1.0-gpu python
 ```

-Using the docker images to start a `jupyter notebook` is also feasible:
+Using the docker images to start a `Jupyter Notebook` is also feasible:

 ```bash
 # you can access the notebook from <your-server-ip>:8888